 Scottish history books

-The Highland Clans is one of the best books on Scotland history, tracing the famous clans and their origins back through time.
-Moreover, Moffat helps the reader explore Highland Clan culture, religious beliefs, Gaelic, and some of the most famous battles.
+The Highland Clans is one of the best books on Scotland history, delving into the origins of famous clans.
+Moffat explores Highland Clan culture, religious beliefs, Gaelic, and notable battles.

 Mary Queen of Scots by Antonia Fraser

-After reading the historical fiction account of Mary, Queen of Scots, you may want to read this non-fiction book.
-Although most people are familiar with Mary’s tragic end, you may not know about her earlier life, her marriages that became her undoing, and the rest of her fascinating story.
+You may want to read this non-fiction book after reading the historical fiction account of Mary, Queen of Scots.
+Although most people are familiar with Mary’s tragic end, you may not know about her earlier life, the marriages that became her undoing, and the rest of her fascinating story.

 A History of Scotland by Neil Oliver